 - What from Sunday's message interested you? ...made sense to you? ...confused you? ...intrigued you? ...upset you? ...encouraged you? ...and why? - TCC's purpose is to "transform ordinary people into extraordinary followers of Jesus Christ."
-Describe the most "extraordinary follower of Jesus Christ" you know personally.

-Review Pastor Doug's five questions which we can use to evaluate our spiritual progress (see the Sermon Summary).
-Which of these traits did you most observe in that friend?
+Describe the most "extraordinary follower of Jesus Christ" you know personally. - Review Pastor Doug's five questions which we can use to evaluate our spiritual progress (see the Sermon Summary).
+Which of these traits did you most observe in your friend?

-• What event or person has most helped you become more serious in following Christ? year: Stondy Disaglee Stondy Agree • Rate how you currently are growing spiritually, compared to last year: Strongl's agree Strongl's "My thirst to know God is greater than a year ago."
-1 2 3 4 "I am more loving today than I was a year ago."
-1 2 3 4 "I am governed more and more by God's Word."
-1 2 3 4 "I am more and more willing to forgive others."
-1 2 3 4 "I am becoming more and more aware of my sin."
-1 2 3 4
+• What event or person has most helped you become more serious in following Christ? Ś isagree Agree • Rate do how you currently are growing spiritually, compared to last ye vear: iongly agree e Strongh 8 "My thirst to know God is greater than a year ago."
+1 2 3 (4 "I am more loving today than I was a year ago."
+1 2 3 (4 "I am governed more and more by God's Word."
+1 2 3 (4 "I am more and more willing to forgive others."
+1 2 3 (4 "I am becoming more and more aware of my sin."
+1 2 3 (4